homogenic1000/Metulifer/README.md

 > **Metulifer** is a digital sequencer with 6 different programmable sequences.
 Each sequence has its own synth, based on 2 VCOs, 2 ADSRs, and a filter.

-> **Metulifer** is a digital sequencer with 6 different programmable sequences.
-Each sequence has its own synth, based on 2 VCOs, 2 ADSRs, and a filter.

 ## Structure du projet

 ```